Meet Jim, the construction hiring manager. He's all that stands between you and a high-paying construction job.

 Look at these two professional construction manager resume samples.

 Experience: Construction Manager Resume Examples

 Writing a senior construction manager resume?
 Need construction project manager resume examples?
-See this guide and skills based resume template.

 I can't stress this enough.

 If you show a generic construction background, you'll get generic treatment.

 If you show specific experience, you'll draw the eye like a safety barrier.